-Free dating apps ranked: Which are the best to find love?
+Free dating apps ranked: The pros and cons of Tinder, Bumble, more - amNewYork

 BUMBLE

-Pros: If you're the kind of person to wait for someone else to post the first message, Bumble will have you changing up your game – if you're a female looking for a male.
+Pros: If you’re the kind of person to wait for someone else to post the first message, Bumble will have you changing up your game — if you’re a female looking for a male.
 This app gives the power to females (for users interested in the opposite sex), where matches expire after 24 hours if the woman does not initiate conversation.
-Bumble's format is near identical to Tinder besides the expiration of matches, so this app is definitely a must for heterosexual ladies who need a little encouragement to make the first move and get the ball rolling on romance.
+Bumble’s format is similar to Tinder except for the expiration of matches, so this app is definitely a must for heterosexual ladies who need a little encouragement to make the first move and get the ball rolling on romance.

 Also, for those interested in the same sex, there’s no advantage in getting a Bumble account, which works the same as Tinder in this scenario.